-To see the version of Java you are running on your Windows computer, type the command below and press enter.
+To see the version of Java you are running on your Windows computer, type the command below, then press enter.

-If you see the version of java installed in your Windows operating system, there is only one last step left to do which is to put all the java executable files available in your Windows operating system.
+If you see the version of java installed on your Windows computer, then you need to make java executable files available in your Windows operating system.

 How to set variable path in Windows 10

-In the search bar, type advanced system settings and select view advanced system settings.
+In the Windows 10 search bar, type advanced system settings, then click view advanced system settings.